top of page

 How the Legal Sector Is Being Framed

 International reports (including those from FATF and AUSTRAC) have identified lawyers, along with accountants and real estate agents, as high-risk for money laundering abuse.
-That’s not because lawyers are doing anything wrong.
-It’s because:

 • Legal services add credibility to transactions